 - Tip 2: Use www.pomofocus.io to time yourself and to remember to take breaks.

-Who will be there during the weekly writing sessions?
+Who will be there during the writing group meetings?

-Only fellow students working on their theses.
-No lecturers or psychologists present.
+Only your fellow writing group members.
+No lecturers or psychologists are present.

-Do I need to register for the weekly writing sessions?
+Do I need to register for the writing groups?

 How can I join the Canvas course?